RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/road-map_soil-and-crop.md

 ### Main (composite) classes

-In general, the main composite classes should receive most of their methods and attributes from their respective components (e.g., `Crop` uses has an attribute `nitrogen_incorporation` which is an instance of `NitrogenIncorporation` and `nitrogen_incorporation.incorporate_nitrogen()` is called by the main method).
+In general, the main composite classes should receive most of their methods and attributes from their respective components (e.g., `Crop` has an attribute `nitrogen_incorporation` which is an instance of `NitrogenIncorporation` and `nitrogen_incorporation.incorporate_nitrogen()` is called by the main method).
 However, some features may be implemented directly in the  composite class: